seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 **TITUS ANDRONICUS**
 I did, my lord: yet let me be their bail;
-For, by my father’s reverend tomb, I vow
+For, by my father's reverend tomb, I vow
-They shall be ready at your highness’ will
+They shall be ready at your highness' will
 To answer their suspicion with their lives.

 **SATURNINUS**
 Thou shalt not bail them: see thou follow me.
-Some bring the murder’d body, some the murderers:
+Some bring the murder'd body, some the murderers:
 Let them not speak a word; the guilt is plain;
 For, by my soul, were there worse end than death,
 That end upon them should be executed.